theksoft/bit/README.md

 - Starting area drawing cancels current selection.
 - Pressing `ESC` cancels any area drawing in progress.
+- For polygons, pressing `ENTER` closes the figure in progress providing at least 3 points have been defined.
 - Once an area drawing ends, the resulting area is selected by default.

 ###### Map result (Code Generation)